ydb-platform/ydb/ydb/docs/en/core/integrations/migration/goose.md

 SELECT 'down SQL query';
 ```

-So that we can replace them with the real migration SQL queries for change the schema for the YDB database, which is accessible through the corresponding connection string.
+So that we can replace them with the real migration SQL queries for change the schema for the {{ ydb-short-name }} database, which is accessible through the corresponding connection string.

 Let's edit the migration file `<timestamp>_00001_create_table_users.sql` so that when applying the migration we create a table with necessary schema, and when rolling back the migration we delete the created table: